odk-x/docs/odkx-src/build-app.rst

 .. note::
   You must have USB debugging enabled on your device in order to perform this step.
 See `these instructions <https://www.phonearena.com/news/How-to-enable-USB-debugging-on-Android_id53909>`_ for help.

-There are several times during app development where you will need to push and pull files to and from your device.
+There are several times during app development when you will need to push and pull files to and from your device.

  - The :command:`push` command is used to push the entire app directory to the device.
  - The :command:`pull` command is used to pull the database or exported CSVs from the device to the desktop computer.